ANTLab-polimi/onos-opa-example/README.md

 ```
 From the GUI http://localhost:8181/onos/ui/index.html we can verify that the IFWD appilcation established connectivity using shortest paths by pressing (A) key.

+\[IMG\]

-Without modifying the IFWD application we can now ask the monitoring and rerouting of all the intents it has submitted
+Without modifying the IFWD application we can now ask the monitoring and rerouting of all the intents it has submitted.
+(The appID value might differ from 109, but you can use the  Tab Key to autocomplete CLI commands)
 ```bash
 onos> imr:startmon 109 org.onosproject.ifwd
 ```